The Disney film

 - Zeus's present to his newborn son is Pegasus.
 That's right.
 Only a baby, and his parents got him a pony for a present!

 - Herc's reaction to the Zeus statue coming to life is to yell at the top of his lungs and run for his life.
-Granted, that's probably how any normal person would react if a giant stone statue came to life and started talking to them (not to mention directly reaching toward him, at that).
+Granted, that's probably how any normal person would react if a giant stone statue came to life and started talking to them (not to mention directly reaching towards them, at that).

 - Almost all of the scenes with Hades (played by James Woods, who actually improvised many of his lines).
 The numerous mythical/historical in-jokes were also great.